 - Application through irrigation water

-Application to fertilizers in solid form
+1. Application of fertilizers in solid form

 In broadcasting the fertilizer is spread over the entire soil area to be treated with the main objectives of distributing the whole quantity of fertilizer evenly and uniformly.
 This may be done before the land is brought immediately before planting or while the crop is standing.
 Broadcasting has two types;